Assumptionists: Assumptionists/Augustinians of the Assumption

-The congregation had its origin in the College of the Assumption, established in Nîmes, France, in 1843, by the Rev. d'Alzon vicar-general of that diocese.
+The congregation had its origin in the College of the Assumption, established in Nîmes, France, in 1843, by d'Alzon, vicar-general of that diocese.
 Organized in 1847, the members took their public vows at Christmas of the next year.
 A second house was established in Paris, and they continued their work there.
 The congregation was formally approved by a Brief of 26 November 1864.
 The chief objects of the congregation are to combat the spirit of irreligion in Europe and the spread of schism in the East.
 To this end the Assumptionists have devoted themselves to the work of Catholic higher and secondary education, to the spread of truth by means of the Press, to the conduct of pilgrimages, and to missionary work in the East.
 In addition to their college at Nîmes they established Apostolic schools where poor students were educated for the priesthood without expense to themselves.

 In the 1870s, the Assumptionists established "La Bonne Presse" which issued periodicals, pamphlets, and books in great numbers and expanded into one of the largest Catholic publishing houses in the world, Bayard Presse.
 They founded one of the oldest and most influential daily newspapers in France, La Croix.
 In English-speaking countries its best known publication is Catholic Digest.

 In 1873 these religious also began a series of large-scale pilgrimages both within France and to the Holy Land which developed into such current endeavors as the popular national pilgrimage to Lourdes every year on the occasion of the feast of the Assumption, gathering thousands of pilgrims.

 Their activities at the time of the Dreyfus Case aroused controversy.
 The Assumptionists actively promoted the conspiracy theory that unnamed Jews were destroying French institutions, in particular the Army and the Catholic church, and oppressing the people.
 One of many examples of their unsourced anti-Semitic polemic can be taken from their widely-circulated daily newspaper, La Croix, for 2 February 1898: